Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/recorder.md

 With the FBX Exporter and the [Unity Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@2.1/index.html), it is possible to export animations (including [Cinemachine](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.3/manual/index.html) camera animations) directly to FBX in a few easy steps:

+1. Install the Unity Recorder package from the [Package Manager](https://docs.unity3d.com/Manual/upm-ui-install.html) if it is not already in the project
-1. Open the Recorder window by selecting (Window > General > Recorder > Recorder Window)
+2. Open the Recorder window by selecting (Window > General > Recorder > Recorder Window)
-2. In the Recorder window add a new FBX recorder
+3. In the Recorder window add a new FBX recorder

 ![](images/FBXExporter_AddRecorder.png)